-The Val di Vara is the largest and least populated territory of the Cinque Terre area, and its historical background.
-Its strategic importance is evident for the over time spreading of artisanal and craftmanship activities.
+The Val di Vara is the largest and least populated territory of the Cinque Terre area, and offers a unique historical background.
+Its strategic importance is evident, and it is from the Val di Vara than many artisanal and craftmanship activities spread.
 A real landmark in northern Italy.

 With a low density of human settlement and large spots of unspoilt nature, today the Vara Valley winds along the Vara River, on the banks of which stand ancient castles and villages, in a territory which in the Middle Ages was often disputed between Genoan wealthy families and Florence and Tuscany feuds for the control of important routes and trading centers.

 At the foot of the Cornoviglio Mountain.

 A charming rounded shape for the capital of the Bio District.